Sharp variance estimator and causal bootstrap in stratified randomized experiments: Causal Bootstrap Based on Constant-treatment-effect Imputation

 \section{Causal Bootstrap Based on Constant-treatment-effect Imputation}

-While paired experiments are special cases of stratified randomized experiments with $\nm[1]=\nm[0]=1$, their unique characteristics cause sharp variance estimator and rank-preserving imputation to fail in such instances.
-Table~\ref{toyexample} shows a toy example with $n=4$ units and $M=2$ pairs.
-In this example, rank-preserving imputation results in two identical units in each pair.
-Consequently, under paired randomization, the difference-in-means estimator always equals 4.
-The bootstrap distribution degenerates to a single point and cannot approximate the true distribution.
-This phenomenon occurs in all paired experiments.
-Therefore, we must explore alternative imputation methods to establish a feasible and valid causal bootstrap procedure for paired experiments.
+While paired experiments are special cases of stratified randomized experiments with $\nm[1] = \nm[0] = 1$, they present unique challenges.
+These challenges arise from their small strata size, causing methods like the sharp variance estimator and rank-preserving imputation to fail.
+Table~\ref{toyexample} illustrates this with a toy example where $n = 4$ units are grouped into $M = 2$ pairs.
+In this example, rank-preserving imputation results in two identical units in each pair, which results in the difference-in-means estimator being fixed at 4, regardless of randomization.
+Consequently, the bootstrap distribution degenerates to a single point, failing to approximate the true distribution.
+This phenomenon isn't limited to just this toy example; it occurs across all paired experiments.
+Therefore, rank-preserving imputation method breaks down, making it necessary to explore alternative imputation methods to establish a valid and feasible causal bootstrap procedure tailored for paired experiments.

-Recalling that if we identify an imputation under which the variance of the ATE estimator is greater than or equal to the upper bound of the true variance, intuitively, the causal bootstrap based on this imputation should be valid.
-The Neyman-type variance estimator is conservative since its asymptotic limit serves as an upper bound for the true variance.
-This upper bound is achieved when constant treatment effect assumption holds, i.e., $Y_i(1)=Y_i(0)+\Delta$ for all $i$ and a constant $\Delta$.
-This motivates us to impute unobserved potential outcomes based on the constant treatment effect assumption.
+Recalling that if we identify an imputation under which the variance of the ATE estimator is greater than or equal to the upper bound of the true variance, intuitively, the causal bootstrap based on this imputation should be valid, as shown in Section~\ref{sec:bootrank}.
+The Neyman-type variance estimator is conservative, as its asymptotic limit serves as an upper bound for the true variance.
+This upper bound is achieved when constant treatment effect assumption holds, i.e., $Y_i(1)=Y_i(0)+\Delta$ for all $i$, with a constant $\Delta$.
+Motivated by this, we propose imputing unobserved potential outcomes based on the constant treatment effect assumption.
 Moreover, we will prove the validity of the corresponding causal bootstrap without assuming a constant treatment effect.